anonymousresearcher62-maker/Motion-Intent-Source-Code/App Screenshots/Readme.md

 # Application Screenshots
-A small collection of visuals from my project — each image tells part of the story.
+Screenshots from the functionalities of the framework in use for the proof-of-concept application.

 ---